-She then went on to co-starring in two defining films of the 80s, then another defining film of the 90s, married a Hollywood movie star, disappeared from acting altogether, and is now conquering entrepreneurship.
+She then went on to co-star in two defining films of the '80s, then another defining film of the '90s, married a Hollywood movie star, disappeared from acting altogether, and is now conquering entrepreneurship.
 Stay with me as we explore the answer to the question, whatever happened to Phoebe Cates?

-We first met Phoebe Cates when she burst onto film screens everywhere as Sarah, the shipwrecked nymphet in the 1982 film, Paradise.
-The film starred Cates and Willie Ames of Eight is Enough fame, and it tells the story of two shipwrecked teens who crash land on an island and discover the things that two teens of the opposite sex would discover if they were abandoned on an island "paradise" for an extended period of time.
+We first met Phoebe Cates when she burst onto film screens everywhere as Sarah, the shipwrecked nymphet in the 1982 film Paradise.
+The film starred Cates and Willie Aames of Eight Is Enough fame, and it tells the story of two shipwrecked teens who crash land on an island.
+They discover the things that two teens of the opposite sex would discover if they were abandoned on an island "paradise" for an extended period of time.

-Even though it was clear to see Paradise (1982) was a clone of The Blue Lagoon (1980), teen audiences didn't seem to mind, because Phoebe Cates was stealing hearts, much like Brooke Shields, but on a slightly smaller scale.
+Even though it was clear to see Paradise was a clone of The Blue Lagoon, teen audiences didn't seem to mind, because Cates was stealing hearts, much like Shields, but on a slightly smaller scale.

 In the film, Cates played the role of Linda Barrett, who wasn't exactly the innocent girl next door, but she probably didn't deserve a scarlet letter either...
 Wait, now that I'm remembering the film better, maybe her character was a tad bit whoreish...
 But, I digress.

-With Cates prancing around in red two-piece bathing suit, and long shots of her lounging around and emerging from the pool, this is the film that squarely established her as a bona-fide sex symbol.
+With Cates prancing around in a red two-piece bathing suit, and long shots of her lounging around and emerging from the pool, this is the film that squarely established her as a bonafide sex symbol.

-Fast Times at Ridgemont High (1982) featured an ensemble cast that read like a "who's who of 1980s teen stars," so Phoebe Cates was cast alongside Jennifer Jason Leigh, Sean Penn, and Judge Reinhold.
-Although Cates was never officially part of the 80s Brat Pack, this sort of big name ensemble casting was a hallmark of the decade.
+Fast Times at Ridgemont High featured an ensemble cast that read like a "who's who of 1980s teen stars," as Cates was cast alongside Jennifer Jason Leigh, Sean Penn, and Judge Reinhold.
+Although Cates was never officially part of the '80s Brat Pack, this sort of big-name ensemble casting was a hallmark of the decade.

 Which one of you b!tches is my mother?"

-In this role, Cates is all grown up and acting alongside established actors, like Bess Armstrong, Brooke Adams, and Hollywood legend, Angela Lansbury.
+In this role, Cates is all grown up and acting alongside established actors like Bess Armstrong, Brooke Adams, and Hollywood legend Angela Lansbury.
 In one memorable scene, Lili gathers three women into a room for a confrontation.
-One of the women is her mother, but still yet unnamed.
+One of these women is her mother, but still yet unnamed.
 After Lili delivers a scathing ultimatum, she finishes out the tongue lashing with the question, "Which one of you bitches is my mother?"

-Next up for Cates, is a co-starring role in the second of the two defining 80s films in which she appeared, and it is probably her biggest role to date.
+Next up for Cates was a co-starring role in the second of the two defining '80s films in which she appeared, and it is probably her biggest role to date.
 Gremlins (1984) told the tale of a young man's father who had gone off to China and brought home a furry creature as cute as button, but with a horrifying consequence when the rules for its care are not strictly followed.

-As you probably already know, Gremlins (1984) was a smash hit.
-And, yet again, Phoebe Cates delivers another infamous monologue...
-This time it was a tale about the night she found out there was no Santa Claus.
+As you probably already know, Gremlins was a smash hit.
+And, yet again, Cates delivers another infamous monologue, this time it was a tale about the night she found out there was no Santa Claus.
 It was a bit dark for the mostly cutesy/family film, but it was starkly memorable and it messed up Christmas for a whole lot of the younger members of Generation X.

-After Gremlins (1984) Phoebe Cates spent the remainder of the decade in mostly forgettable roles, with the exception of a 1987 follow up movie, Lace II.
+After Gremlins, Cates spent the remainder of the decade in mostly forgettable roles, with the exception of the 1987 follow-up movie Lace II.